-dignity, and structuring chaos, dependency and countless other manufactured reasons to remain or return in still more brutal forms.
+ing chaos, dependency and countless other manufactured reasons to remain or return in still more brutal forms.

-On the contrary, I wish for them a peace undergirded by justice, inclusive of freedom, material and spiritual well-being, security of persons and peoples, power of peoples over their own destiny and daily lives, and conditions for ongoing human development.
+On the contrary, we wish for them a peace undergirded by justice, inclusive of freedom, material, physical, psychological and spiritual well-being, security of persons and peoples, power of peoples over their own destiny and daily lives, and conditions for ongoing human development.
 Here, it is important to remember Dr. Martin Luther King's distinction between a "negative peace" which strives for the mere absence of tension and a "positive peace" which requires the presence of justice.
 In a word, he says, "True peace is not merely the absence of tension, but it is the presence of justice and brotherhood."

 King offers here an echo of ethical concern and focus put forth by Dr. Mary McLeod Bethune, who stated that her life's vision, work and service have been dedicated to a "paradise of peace", progress and plenty, achieved and assessed by "the great measuring rod of justice and fellowship."
-Both Bethune and King, who follows her along this path and pursuit of peace, insists on justice as an indispensable element in any true and real concept of peace, but they are also concerned with the quality of human relations-what King calls "brotherhood" and Bethune calls "fellowship," a sense of human relatedness and respect that leads to human solidarity and cooperation for common good.
+Both Bethune and King, who follows her along this path and pursuit of peace, insist on justice as an indispensable element in any true and real concept of peace.
+But they are also concerned with the quality of human relations-what King calls "brotherhood" and Bethune calls "fellowship," a sense of human relatedness and respect that leads to human solidarity and cooperation for common good.

 Here it is important to understand and act on the sobering reality that peace must be practiced at home as well as abroad, in our personal, family and communal relations, as well as our societal and world relations.
-And so I wish peace for every heart and home, for every family and community and for this society as a whole.
-For it is difficult, if not impossible, to be at peace in our homes if we fear and are oppressed through official violence, if society is hostile to us and uses its police power to profile, harass, imprison and suppress us.
+And so, we wish peace for every heart and home, for every family and community and for this society as a whole.
+For it is difficult, if not impossible, to be at peace in our homes if we fear and are oppressed through vigilante or official violence, if society is hostile to us and uses its police power to profile, harass, imprison and suppress us.

-And we cannot be at peace in our families if we cannot walk freely in the streets or feel secure from the intrusion of violence from outside.
+And we cannot be at peace in our families if we cannot walk freely in the streets or feel secure from the intrusion of violence from outside in our homes.
 Likewise, we cannot feel secure in our families and homes, unless each member renounces and rejects violence as a way to relate to each other and we all hold each other accountable.
 Thus, to talk of peace is first and foremost to talk about the end of violence in relationships, especially violence against children, women, the disabled, elderly, and other vulnerable persons and groups of various kinds.

-Ptahhotep tells us that the violence we do will return to haunt and harm us and can never yield a good and lasting end.
+igcap eba Ptahhotep tells us in the \emph{Husia} that the violence we do will return to haunt and harm us and can never yield a good and lasting end.
 Thus, he admonishes against use of terror and violence to steal, rob and suppress, and says to us "consider then living in peace (with others) and what they would give will come of itself."
-And thus, I wish for all of us to be able to say, in the words of the Husia, "I spent a lifetime in perfect peace".
+Likewise, the Odu Ifa teaches us that "anyone who does good does it for themselves and anyone who does evil does it against themselves".
+Thus, we wish for all of us to be able to say, in the words of the Husia, "I spent a lifetime in perfect peace".
 Indeed, "my heart taught me peace and guided me to excellence.
-For I spoke truthfully and acted justly" in and for the world and my Maatian work to bring peace and good in the world has been my essential witness unwavering way forward.
+For I spoke truthfully and acted justly" in and for the world and my Maatian (righteous) work, striving and struggling to bring peace and other good in the world have been and are my essential witness and unwavering way forward.▲